veselv2010/NowPlaying/README.md

 5. Turn on the programm by switching the "npc work" slider on
 6. Copy the console string
 7. Paste console string into the csgo console (~)
-8. Press the binded key to send current track info or use the autosend option metioned in the 4th step
+8. Press the assigned key to send current track info or use the autosend option metioned in the 4th step

 Make sure to not be in any kind of a in-game menu or alt-tabbed when using autosend to prevent it not sending input to the game when the track has changed.